junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 ### Act 7

-Metatron watches the location spell to narrow down from Earth to the northern half of the sphere, to the north America, to near the center area of the north America, but just as he watches with hope and excitement to see the location circle burning the world map down, shrinking down to about two states' area, the spell vaporizes.
+Metatron watches the location spell to narrow down from Earth to the northern half of the sphere, to the north America, to near the center area of the north America, but just as he watches with hope and excitement to see the location circle burning the world map down, shrinking down to about two states' area around Kansas and Missouri, the spell vaporizes.
 The rest of the map cringes in the heat of the fire -- which was supposed to be extinguished when the spell finished -- and burns to the ash in the blink of an eye.

 Metatron curses under his breath.
 He almost finds Castiel.
 How's it possible a human just simply disappear from the searching spell like that?
 It can't possibly be somehow Castiel become an angel again all of a sudden, is it?